mofsesam/fastapi-example/README.md

 # fastapi-example
 FastAPI in Sesam microservice - example

+[FastAPI](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

+In the context of Sesam connectors it is natural to compare FastAPI with Flask.

+FastAPI is built for the purpose of building REST APIs with JSON as primary render format.
+This makes FastAPI code cleaner and more readable than Flask for this purpose.

+FastAPI is self documenting and validating.
+It produces APIs that are fully compatible with OpenAPI (Swagger).

+You are forced to think about validation early, but it is easy to to do validation.

+The example routings shows some basic FastAPI features in Sesam context.
+See the code for `main.py` for details.

 ### A connector demonstrating basic use of FastAPI to make a Sesam connector

 #### An example of system config